microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

    that will not work with iterable or dataframe input.

-Similarly, where the function expects a dataframe or iterable as an input you can supply a simple string value and the pivot interface will convert to the expected input type (in this case a single-column, single-row DataFrame).
+Similarly, where the function expects a dataframe or iterable as an input, you can supply a simple string value and the pivot interface will convert to the expected input type (in this case a single-column, single-row DataFrame).